-Mike Reavey is the senior director of the Microsoft Security Response Center (MSRC) in the Trustworthy Computing Group at Microsoft Corp.
-In this role, Reavey leads Microsoft’s security response team in detecting and addressing software vulnerabilities in Microsoft products.
-Additionally, Reavey engages with cross-Microsoft product groups and the external researcher community to proactively identify security threats and help keep customers protected.
+Chris Betz is the senior director of the Microsoft Security Response Center in the Trustworthy Computing Group at Microsoft Corp.
+In his role, Betz leads the company’s security response team responsible for detecting and addressing all software vulnerabilities in Microsoft products, services and devices.
+In addition, Betz manages engagement with different product teams within the Microsoft community, as well as external researchers, to pre-emptively identify security threats and help protect customers.

 Before joining Microsoft, Betz served as vice president of information security for CBS Corp., where he led the company’s information security practices.
 Before that he worked in a variety of leadership roles in the federal government.
 His experience includes leading cyberintrusion and threat analysis efforts, developing information security tools, and running incident response for enterprise organizations.
 Betz began his career in network operations and security while serving in the U.S. Air Force, and he later co-founded and served as chief technology officer for a digital forensics advisory firm focused on enterprise customers.